UsabilityEngineering/ShowSpotter/phase3/README.md

 We are hoping that this question lets us gather data on how effective the side bar is for customizing the homepage.

+### Wrap-Up
+"Now that you have used the website, I want to know more about your impressions of it.
+Overall, what did you like most about it?"

+This question will let us know if there is anything that may need edits and how satisfied the participant is with the website.

+"What did you dislike the most about it?"

+This question will give us an idea of what features we may need to change.

+"Are there any additional features you would like for it to have?"

+This question will give us feedback on what features could be good to add.

 [Link to data collection](https://docs.google.com/spreadsheets/d/1NPHlq8AJrkLPIaopTqCFFZ1rRABsQXSCm-ZBkLn3VnE/edit?usp=sharing)